CephalofairGames/merc-packs-faq/index.md

 **I have a question about Chimeric Formula (9, bot)...** It is impossible for this FAQ to encompass all the potential interactions with this card.
 Your group is empowered to interpret ambiguity for your own table.
 If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on simpler cards.

+**For my Alchemical Duplication perk, can I share a potion that has already been consumed?** No; you must still have the potion available for your ally to use it.

 ![divider-narrow](/assets/images/divider2.png)

 ### ![Spellweaver Icon](/assets/images/03_spellweaver.png) <a name="page_803" class="page-number">8.3</a> Spellweaver